-TEL: 020 8255 2688 FAX: 020 8255 2687 E-MAIL: enquiries@ursulinehigh.merton.sch.uk WEBSITE: www.ursulinehigh.merton.sch.uk As a Catholic school the Ursuline High School aims to create a Community in which each student can develop her human potential as fully as possible and with a view to a personal commitment to Christ.
+As a Catholic school the Ursuline High School aims to create a community in which each student can develop their human potential as fully as possible and with a view to a personal commitment to Christ.

-"Inspired by the life and work of St Angela, our Ursuline school commits itself to education for tomorrow's world within the dynamic tradition of

-Catholic belief and practice.
+"Inspired by the life and work of St Angela, our Ursuline school commits itself to education for tomorrow's world within the dynamic tradition of Catholic belief and practice.
 As a Christian community, characterised by a spirit of respect, trust and joy, we promote excellence in every aspect of life, thereby fully developing each individual".